innofactororg/bicep-action/README.md

       # Default: '1.3'
       ace_version: 1.3

-      # The merge method to use after a successful deployment.
-      # Can be one of:
-      #
-      # merge - retain all of the commits.
-      # squash - retain the changes but omit the individual commits.
-      # rebase - move the commits to the tip of the target branch.
-      # disable - turn off auto merge.
-      #
-      # Default: squash
-      merge_method: disable

-      # Prevent deleting the branch after merge.
-      #
-      # Default: false
-      keep_branch_after_merge: true

       # The log verbosity.
 Can be one of:
       #
       # ERROR - Only show errors, suppressing warnings.
 Dump context at fail.